 - limiting activity to the control or salvage of insect-damaged timber or voluntary harvest deferrals in areas of concern

-Our habitat experts and wildlife biologists study caribou populations in our operating areas, consider potential impacts of harvesting activity and implement practices to support the maintenance of productive caribou habitat.
-Within our ecosystem-based forest management approach, we integrate several important values along with timber harvesting and sustainability.
-These forest management values include addressing habitat of species at risk (such as caribou) within harvest planning.
+Our habitat experts and wildlife biologists study caribou populations in our operating areas.
+They consider the potential impacts of harvesting activity and implement practices to support the maintenance of productive caribou habitat.
+Within our ecosystem-based forest management approach, we integrate several values along with timber harvesting and sustainability.
+These forest management values include addressing the habitat of species at risk (such as caribou) within harvest planning.

 Harvesting deferrals, retention strategies, partial cut harvesting, and seismic line reforestation are all approaches and techniques that are intended to have positive effects for caribou habitat.
 These efforts to restore and improve caribou habitats are fully integrated with our sustainable forest management planning, and our commitment to managing healthy forests as an infinitely renewable resource.

 West Fraser funds and actively supports innovative research to provide science-based approaches to inform our forestry practices.
 We aim to implement evidence-based strategies to continually improve the regeneration of healthy, continuous forests that support thriving wildlife habitats.
 Our sponsorship of and participation in fRI Research's Caribou Program (fRICP) also develops new approaches to caribou conservation.
 The purpose of fRI's research is to test and develop the most innovative and sustainable forestry practices available.
 For example, the "design a better cutblock" research helps identify reforestation practices focused on caribou needs while still achieving strict standards.